cbonoz/cosmos20/x/apis/spec/README.md

 ## Abstract

-`x/apis` is an implementation of a Cosmos SDK Module that handles the posting of prices for various requests by a group of whitelisted oracles.
-At the end of each block, the median price of all oracle posted prices is determined for each request and stored.
+`x/apis` is an implementation of a Cosmos SDK Module that offers utilities for registering api calls and emitted events automatically against user-specified constraints.